mikamikem/Igor/DeveloperReadme.md

 1. Duplicate an existing module and place it under the appropriate folder structure (for Build.iOS, place the files under Modules/Build/iOS).
 	- If you are using the recommended development environment setup, you put the files and folders in the working copy folder for a shared module or your primary project for a local module.
 2. In the XML file, make sure the module name, files, and dependencies match what you need for your module and make sure that you reset your version number to 1.
-3. Include at least one source file that derives from [IIgorModule](Modules/Core/Core/IIgorModule.cs).
+3. Include at least one source file that derives from [IIgorModule](Modules/Core/Core/Editor/IIgorModule.cs).
 4. Add your module to the appropriate module list XML file.
-	1. If you are creating a shared module to submit to GitHub, add your module to [Assets/Editor/Igor/IgorModulesList.xml](IgorModulesList.xml).
-If you are using the recommended development environment setup, you want to add your module to the working copy's IgorModulesList.
+	1. If you are creating a shared module to submit to GitHub, add your module to [Assets/Editor/Igor/IgorModuleList.xml](IgorModuleList.xml).
+If you are using the recommended development environment setup, you want to add your module to the working copy's IgorModuleList.
-	2. If you are creating a local module for your project only, add your module to Assets/Editor/Igor/IgorLocalModulesList.xml in your primary project.
+	2. If you are creating a local module for your project only, add your module to Assets/Editor/Igor/IgorLocalModuleList.xml in your primary project.
-		- If there isn't an IgorLocalModulesList.xml file, copy the [Assets/Editor/Igor/IgorModulesList.xml](IgorModulesList.xml) file and make sure the list only contains your new module.
+		- If there isn't an IgorLocalModuleList.xml file, copy the [Assets/Editor/Igor/IgorModuleList.xml](IgorModuleList.xml) file and make sure the list only contains your new module.
 		- The Local Modules List only tells Igor that the module should be included in the configuration window, so anything listed in that list will NOT update regardless of the type of update (local or remote) or if you have always update enabled.
 The module is completely local to your project.
 5. If you are creating a shared module and you are using the recommended development environment setup, you should edit your module in the working copy project and check for updates in the primary project for testing.
-6. When your module is functional, submit your new module and the updated [IgorModulesList.xml](IgorModulesList.xml) to GitHub.
+6. When your module is functional, submit your new module and the updated [IgorModuleList.xml](IgorModuleList.xml) to GitHub.